santisq/PSParallelPipeline/README.md

 ### -InputObject

-Specifies the input objects to be processed in the ScriptBlock.
+Specifies the input objects to be processed in the Script Block.

 __Note: This parameter is intended to be bound from pipeline.__